cosmigo/pmotion-purebasic/mod_logger.md

 ## Remarks

-All procedures return either `#True` on success or `#False` otherwise; in most cases you can safely just ignore the returned result, unless you really need to check that the operation suceeded.
+All procedures return either `#True` on success or `#False` otherwise; in most cases you can safely just ignore the returned result, unless you really need to check that the operation succeeded.

 Only one logger window can be opened for each plugin; attempting to call `OpenLogger()` when a logger was already created will silently fail and return `#False`.

-Likewise, attempting to close a non existing logger, will also fail silently, returnin `#False`.
+Likewise, attempting to close a non existing logger, will also fail silently, returning `#False`.

 The same goes for using printing functions when no logger window is open.

-The `Title$` parameter for `OpenLogger()` is optional; if no parameter is provided, "Plugin Logger" will be used as fallback title.
+The `Title$` parameter for `OpenLogger()` is optional; if no parameter is provided, the string stored in `logger::Settings\WinTitle` will be used as fall-back title (defaults to "Plugin Logger", unless you've overwritten it); if you pass a non-empty string parameter, it will be stored in `logger::Settings\WinTitle` and become the window title from now onward.

 Usually you'll want to pass the plugin name as title, so that you can associate the logger to the plugin, especially if there's more than one plugin opening logger windows in the same PM session.

 With printing functions, if the parameter string contains `#LF$`/`~"\n"` EOL sequences, it will be split across multiple log lines.
 Printing functions that apply special formatting to the log text (e.g. `TSPrint()`) will take care of formatting the extra lines.

 <!-----------------------------------------------------------------------------
                                REFERENCE LINKS